hoophq/docs/docs/installing/container-platforms/kubernetes.md

     token: ''
   # Autoregister will try to auto register if the agent has
   # access to the default xtdb address (127.0.0.1:3001).
-  # Only useful for self-hosted installations.Non-empty values trigger
+  # Only useful for self-hosted installations.
   # A non empty value will enable this configuration.
   AUTO_REGISTER: ''
   # Log level control